drkblog/static-site/content/legacy/daphne.en.md

   * Check which process has a file opened
   * Google folder or file name
   * Compute MD5 or SHA1 hash, validate and create hash file
-* Optional global and customizable activation shortcut for showing Daphne main window
+* Optional global and customizable activation shortcut for showing Daphne main window.
-* Tool for creating log file of every started and stopped process and applied traps
+* Tool for creating log file of every started and stopped process and applied traps.
 * You can make configuration portable using INI file instead of registry base configuration.
 * Take care: process names may be eclipsed by malicious software.
-* Command line tool for accessing process list, and kill process by name, kill menu item, or computing MD5 and SHA1 hashes
+* Command line tool for accessing process list and killing processes by name, a kill menu item, or computing MD5 and SHA1 hashes.
 * Internationalization: Spanish, Italian, German, French, Chinese, Swedish, Valencian, Polish, Russian, Portuguese, Japanese, Arabic and Greek support.
 * Enhanced (experimental) multidesktop feature: use up to four windows desktops using WindowsKey + F5 to F8.